wcvanvan/wcvanvan.github.io/_projects/SoftwarePathTracing.md

 <a href="https://github.com/wcvanvan/SoftwarePathTracing" target="_blank" class="btn btn--primary">View on Github</a>
 </div>

-a software path tracing, implemented in modern C++.
+a software path tracing project, implemented in modern C++.

 It depends on no other libraries except stb_image to read in images.